 How it all started

 It all started one Christmas when my husband went into the attic to bring down the decorations.
 While he was up there he found a box of broken, chipped and unwanted bits of china, mainly Royal Albert.
 'Do something with it or throw it away' he said.
 It was no good to use but I couldn't bear to throw it away because it was so pretty.
 I racked my brains, Googled the internet and mosaic was my answer.

-I am lucky enough to have a dedicated studio at Banks Mill in Derby where I have lots of china waiting to be recycled.
-As my ethos is to save china from going to landfill I generally like to use damaged pieces or china which has been discarded.
-I do not hold an unlimited supply of one particular pattern and I have to think creatively to give new life to the unwanted .
-This means that all my pieces are unique and really are 'Mosaics to Treasure'.
+I am lucky enough to have a dedicated studio where I have lots of china waiting to be recycled as well as other more traditional mosaic materials.
+As my ethos is to save china from going to landfill I generally like to use damaged pieces or that which have been discarded or are unwanted.
+I do not hold an unlimited supply of one particular pattern or colours and I have to think creatively to make the most of what I have.
+This means that my work is unique, individual and are definitely 'Mosaics to Treasure'.